Skip to main content

 Mexico

 The primary source of the finest Orange Calcite.
-Mexican specimens are known for their rich, warm orange tones and excellent translucency.
+Mexican specimens have rich, warm orange tones and excellent translucency.
 Large crystal formations and cleavage masses are common.

 Brazil (Minas Gerais)

 Brazilian Orange Calcite ranges from pale peach to deep orange.
-Found in association with other calcite varieties and quartz in hydrothermal vein deposits.
+Found alongside other calcite varieties and quartz in hydrothermal vein deposits.

 United States (Illinois, Kentucky)